V. Bhashyam Aiyangar: Posts held

 In July 1901, Bhashyam Aiyangar was appointed a Judge of the High Court at Madras, in which position he served until 1904.

 Honours

-Bhashyam Aiyangar was created a Companion of the Indian Empire in May 1895.
+Bhashyam Aiyangar was made a Companion of the Indian Empire in May 1895.
 He was knighted on 5 February 1900, after a knighthood had been announced in the 1900 New Year Honours list.

-A statute of Bhashyam Aiyangar was donated by M. S. Nagappa in 1927 and has been installed in the Madras High Court campus, just outside the Madras Bar Association entrance.
+A statue of Bhashyam Aiyangar was donated by M. S. Nagappa in 1927 and has been installed in the Madras High Court campus, just outside the Madras Bar Association entrance.

 Personal life

-Bhashyam Aiyangar had a number of daughters.
-His third daughter was married to eminent lawyer and freedom fighter S. Srinivasa Iyengar.
+Bhashyam Aiyangar was part of the large and celebrated Vembaukum family.
+His brother-in-law was C. V. Rungacharlu, Diwan of Mysore.
+He had a number of daughters.
+His third daughter was married to eminent lawyer and freedom fighter S. Srinivasa Iyengar, who apprenticed under him, alongside his Vembaukum relatives V. C. Desikachariar and V. C. Seshachariar.
 The Indian independence activist Ambujammal is his granddaughter.
 Actor Utkarsh Ambudkar is a descendant of Aiyangar.